johnsonaj/concurrencystuff/README.md

 # concurrencystuff

-## Random thoughts when trying concurrency
+## Random thoughts when trying concurrency and go modules